pravega/pravega/docs/key-features.md

 implemented in the same way as Stream Segments, data written to a Transaction is just as durable as data written directly to a Stream.
 If a Transaction is abandoned (e.g. if the Writer crashes) the Transaction is aborted and all data is discarded.
-Of course an application can choose to abort the Transaction through the API if a condition occurs that suggests the Writer should discard the data.
+Of course, an application can choose to abort the Transaction through the API if a condition occurs that suggests the Writer should discard the data.